Rohan-cp/generative-art/README.md

 # generative-art

-Usually as a programmer, you have a bunch of spcifications and you write code to fit them.
+Usually, as a programmer, you have a bunch of specifications and you write code to fit them.
 Here, however, you take directive on what to do or make.
 The only rules for what's on the canvas are determined by you.
 For me, it's a nice break to think of coding in this different paradigm (and trust me when I say it is different).
 For example, you can use the coordinates of a circle's origin (x, y) on a canvas to determine its color by RGB like (x, y, 0) for this case.
 You would almost never think about things like this with normal programming.
 I thought this idea was really interesting and it can definitely create a pretty cool pattern.

 This is one of the first sketches I ever made and it actually uses this idea and the size of the circle is also dependent on its x-coordinate that creates this interesting light funnel.

 <img src="https://imgur.com/Do1H240.png" > </img>